4 Common Causes of Constipation Explained.

 6. Other risk factors for constipation.

-- Dehydration: failure to drink enough water or loss of fluids (as with vomiting) leads to constipation.
+- Dehydration: Failing to drink enough water or losing fluids (as with vomiting) leads to constipation.

 - Older ages: 24-50% of older adults suffer from occasional or chronic constipation (reference1, reference2).